piluc/ConferenceMining/README.md

 ## Using the `ccdm.jar` file

-By default the code collects the data of the following eighteen theoretical computer science conferences.
+By default the code collects the data of the following eighteen theoretical computer science conferences (up to the 2021 edition).

 1. CAV: *International Conference on Computer Aided Verification*.